 How Do You Get The Caffeine Out of Kombucha?

-Using low-caffeinated or decaffeinated tea is the best way to avoid caffeine in kombucha.
-This will give you a healthier drink that will not contain any caffeine and can be enjoyed by those who are sensitive to caffeine.
+If you are sensitive to caffeine and wondering if can you drink kombucha every day, using low-caffeinated or decaffeinated tea is a great way to avoid caffeine in kombucha.
+This will give you a healthier drink that contains no caffeine and can be enjoyed daily.

 Fujian Oolong tea is often used for making kombucha because it has very low levels of caffeine (see above).
 This makes it an excellent choice for those who want to make kombucha with a lower caffeine level.